namnguyen21/namnguyen/posts/leetcode-1011-capacity-to-ship-packages-within-d-days.md

 date: 2021-03-05T17:56:21.520Z
 thumbnail: /images/uploads/leetcode-1011.png
 ---
 Interview prepping for software engineering roles can be pretty daunting.
-Sometimes the Leetcode discussion board can be great, and other times maybe a more thorough dive into problems is needed.
+Platforms, such as [Leetcode](https://leetcode.com) and [codewars](https://www.codewars.com/), offer excellent means of practicing technical interview questions.
+Sometimes the discussion boards on those sites can be great, and other times maybe a more thorough dive into problems is needed.
 That is why I decided to start creating walkthroughs of interesting algorithmic challenges I come across, and hopefully help others along the way.

 In this article, I'll go over one of the most interesting problems I've come across so far: [Leetcode #1011](https://leetcode.com/problems/capacity-to-ship-packages-within-d-days/).
 Let's get right into it!